-For these reasons, FSANZ will be recommending to the agencies responsible that the WTO be notified under the Sanitary and Phytosanitary Measure (SPS) Agreements, in order to enable other member nations to comment on the proposed changes to standards that may have a significant impact on them
+For these reasons, the WTO was notified under the Sanitary and Phytosanitary Measure (SPS) Agreements, in order to enable other member nations to comment on the proposed changes to standards that may have a significant impact on them.
+No comments were received.